Der Nister: Life

 Israel Joshua Singer, another famous Yiddish novelist, once said of Der Nister that "had writers of the whole world been given a chance to read [his] work, they would have broken their pens.”

 Burial site

 For more than a half-century after his death in captivity, Der Nister's place of death was not known to the public.
-In August 2017, researchers from Israel and Russia located his remains at a prisoner cemetery in the village of Abez, near Vorkuta, where he was recorded to have died on June 4, 1950.
+In August 2017, researchers from Israel and Russia located his remains at a prisoner cemetery of Abez camp of Gulag in the village of Abez, near Vorkuta, where he was recorded to have died on June 4, 1950.
 The researchers set up an improvised memorial atop his unmarked grave consisting of a Star of David fashioned from barbed wire.

 Works

 Even in his earliest works, he was drawn to the arcane teachings of the Kabbalah and to the intense use of symbols in his writings.

 His best-known work, Di mishpokhe Mashber ("The Family Mashber"), is a naturalistic family saga.
 The work is a realistically written description of Jewish life in his native city Berdychiv at the end of the 19th century, with the three brothers as main actors: Moshe is a proud business man; Luzi is a skeptic mystic and benefactor who believes with brave defiance in the eternity of the Jewish people, probably a self-representation of Kahanovich; and Alter is a philanthropic altruist.
 David Roskies calls the depiction of the protagonist, Moshe, "the most finely wrought portrait of a hasidic merchant in all of Yiddish literature."
 As in the novel, whose protagonist's brother joins the Breslover Hasidim, Pinchas's brother Aaron did the same.
 Der Nister himself was influenced by Rebbe Nachman's Hasidic parables, though this manifests in his fiction, Roskies argues, through a filter of Russian modernism, and authors like Andrei Bely also influenced his work.

 Di mishpokhe Mashber ("The Family Mashber") was translated into Hebrew in 1962, into French in 1984, into English by Leonard Wolf in 1987, into German in 1990, and into Dutch in 2002 by Willy Brill.

 Der Nister appears as one of the main characters in the novel The World to Come (2006) by Dara Horn.
 The book describes Kahanovich's uneasy friendship with artist Marc Chagall, inside whose frames he hid some of his writings.
 Adaptations, descriptions, and excerpts from his stories, and those of other Yiddish writers, are included.
 (Horn makes one fictional change: Der Nister dies almost as soon as arrested, whereas in reality he died the following year, or maybe as late as 1952 according to some sources).